ACTFL Advanced-Level Exam

 If you have advanced-level proficiency in a second language, you do not necessarily have the same ability as a native speaker.
 However, you can use your reading, writing, listening, and speaking skills sufficiently to satisfy the requirements of everyday situations and for routine school and work requirements.
 You can also generally understand and be understood by native speakers.
 See the ACTFL Level Descriptions for more information.

 Passing the ACTFL exam with a rating of advanced-low or higher on all four sections is the final required step for this certificate.
 The reading and listening sections are computer graded, whereas the writing and speaking sections are graded by ACTFL staff.
 The test is offered through the Language Testing Program and is scheduled in Jones Hall computer classrooms.
+FALL 2020: All testing will be remotely administered and proctored.

 Registration: Costs and Schedules